How To Do a Home Inventory For Insurance

 Covered perils.

-To make sure you’re getting reimbursed the correct amount, you’ll need to provide a list of everything that was lost — with as much detail as possible — to complete your insurance claim with your insurance agent.
+To ensure you’re getting reimbursed the correct amount, you’ll need to provide a list of everything lost — with as much detail as possible — to complete your insurance claim with your insurance company.

 That can be the last task you want to do while you’re dealing with all the repercussions of an already hectic situation like a robbery or natural disaster.
 Plus, recording details like serial numbers and brands is nearly impossible after the fact.